-B. Duplicate Ballot Requests
+B. Processing Duplicate Ballot Requests

 - Any member who does not receive a ballot or spoils/loses his or her ballot can request another one. - Phone requests for ballots must be made by the individual member.
-Do not accept requests from a member's spouse or family member, shop steward or any campaign organization. - A sample request for ballot form is included in Tab 23.
-Use of a consistent form assures that all of the necessary information will be obtained for each phone request. - Refer to the roster to confirm the member's social security number and obtain the employer code of the member requesting a ballot. - Record the sequence number on the request for ballot form for inclusion on the mailing label. - After mailing, keep the request for ballot forms together, in alphabetical order. - If the request is made by a member not listed on the roster, record the name of the unlisted individual at the end of the membership roster sent by the IBT with the ballot mailing labels.
+Do not accept requests from a member's spouse or family member, shop steward or any campaign organization. - A sample request for ballot form is included in Tab 24.
+Use of a consistent form assures that all of the necessary information will be obtained for each phone request. - Refer to the roster to obtain the employer code and sequence number of the member requesting a ballot. - Record the sequence number and employer code on the request for ballot form for inclusion on the mailing label. - After mailing, keep the request for ballot forms together, in alphabetical order. - If the request is made by a member not listed on the roster, record the name of the unlisted individual at the end of the membership roster sent by the IBT with the ballot mailing labels.

-C. Procedures for Mailing Ballot Packets

-• How to Read the Mailing Labels obtained from IBT.
+- C. Procedures for Mailing Ballot Packets - How to Read the Mailing Labels obtained from IBT.
 The first line of an IBT mailing label (example below) offers important information.

-01928 123456789X12340123 First Name MI Last Name Street Address City, State, Zip Code Segment 1: SEQUENCE CODE, a five digit numeric code that acts as a security feature and aids alphabetizing during the ballot count.
+01928 123456789X0987654321 First Name MI Last Name Street Address City, State, Zip Code

-Segment 2: EMPLOYER CODE, a nine digit code that identifies the member's employer.

-Segment 3: MAIL CODE, a one digit alphabetical code that identifies the mailing source of the particular ballot.
-(X is the code used for all ballots sent in the original mailing.)

-- Change the Mail Code on a Label to Identify a Supplemental Mailing.
+- Segment 1: SEQUENCE CODE, a five-digit numeric code that acts as a security feature and aids alphabetizing during the ballot count. - Segment 2: EMPLOYER CODE, a nine-digit code that identifies the member's employer. - Segment 3: MAIL CODE, a one-digit alphabetical code that identifies the mailing source of the particular ballot.
+(X is the code used for all ballots sent in the original mailing.) - Segment 4: MEMBER I.D.
+NUMBER, a unique identification number assigned by the TITAN system This is not the member's SSN or SIN nor any segment of either of those numbers. - Change the Mail Code on a Label to Identify a Supplemental Mailing.
 When mailing out ballots upon completion of the processing of returned mail or ballots requested by a member, the original mail code should be removed and replaced with one of the codes listed below.
 Replace the X Mail Code (located after the employer code) of the original ballot mailing with the appropriate Mail Code, as follows: - "R" means Remail.
 A "Remail" is a ballot mailed when an updated address is found for a piece of returned mail. - "D" means Duplicate.
-A "Duplicate" is a ballot mailed as a result of a request for ballot from a member listed on the roster. - "N" means New.
-A "New" ballot is a ballot mailed as a result of a request for ballot received from a member not listed on the roster.
-(A mailing label prepared for a new ballot has no sequence number.) - Your records should include the number of ballots returned by the post office, the number of ballots sent out as re-mails ("Rs"), duplicates ("Ds") and news ("Ns").
+A "Duplicate" is a ballot mailed as a result of a request for a ballot from a member listed on the roster. - "N" means New.
+A "New" ballot is a ballot mailed as a result of a request for a ballot received from a member not listed on the roster.
+(The top line of a mailing label prepared for a new ballot has no sequence number, employer or member i.d. number, only the "N" mailing code.)

+Your records should include the number of ballots returned by the post office, the number of ballots sent out as re-mails ("Rs"), duplicates ("Ds") and news ("Ns").